 The significant change here is that always-on display for Apple to upturn the amount of time the display can stay on without demanding to drop the battery life is somewhat we didn’t expect, although it will be exciting to test whether the day-and-a-half battery life we get with the Apple Watch 4 sustains.

 If you thought that the new Apple Watch would be some kind of an innovative, fascinating watch then hold in there.

 For the Apple Watch 5 is just iterative, a small upgrade on the Watch 4 in so many ways.
 The only improvement is to the always-on display, which is a feature we didn’t expect this year and really does deliver.

 This doesn’t mean one mustn’t buy it as improvements and upgrades are always welcome.
-But the expectations with Apple as one of the favourites in the smartwatch stakes are definitely higher.
+But the expectations with Apple as one of the favorites in the smartwatch stakes are definitely higher.